- No products in the cart.

 Free delivery on all orders to Mainland UK

 This one is all about science!
-With the temperature starting to drop, you may consider turning on the radiator.
+When the temperature starts to drop, you may consider turning on the radiator.
 If you do, we advise putting some kitchen foil (or specially designed radiator reflectors) behind them.
 The purpose of this is to reflect heat back into the room.
 Every time you turn the radiator on, some of the heat will escape through the walls.
 The foil acts as a heat barrier, so much less is wasted.

-The easiest way to do is to wrap some aluminium foil around a piece of cardboard (shiny side out) and stick this to the wall behind the radiator.
+The easiest way to do this is to wrap some aluminium foil around a piece of cardboard (shiny side out) and stick this to the wall behind the radiator.
 If you’d like to buy specialist radiator foil, several retailers sell these in a roll with adhesive tape on one side for easy application.

 For years, we have been told to buy energy-efficient halogen bulbs to cut down on our energy bills, but it turns out that these aren’t even the best bulbs to use.
 Replacing your halogen light bulbs or CFLs (compact fluorescent lamps) with LED bulbs could save you a fortune, according to sources.

-LEDHut claims that LED bulbs will consume around £80 worth of power over a 20+ year lifespan, compared to the £120 CFL bulbs consume over the same period.
+LEDHut claims that LED bulbs will consume around £80 worth of power over a 20+ year lifespan, compared to the £120 CFL bulbs consumed over the same period.
 CFL bulbs also need to be replaced after 5000 hours of use.

 LEDs use much less energy than other comparable lightbulbs due to the lower wattage needed to create the same amount of light.
 A 60-watt halogen bulb will produce the same amount of light as an 11-watt CFL or a 9-watt LED bulb, according to LEDhut.